waysidemapping/waysidemapping.org/_source/_projects/id-preset-icons.md

 ## Distinguishing similar features

 iD has a lot of similar-sounding presets that trip up new mappers.
 What's the difference between an island and an islet?
-I created illustrative icons for confusingly similar features to help mappers decide which one is a better match.
+I created unique icons for confusingly similar features to help mappers decide which one is a better match.

 {% include graphic_start.html title="Small vs. large" %}
   {%- include graphic_image.html file='/img/temaki/islet_tree.svg' caption='Islet' width='100px' img_width='40px' -%}